Rocketry: The Nambi Effect (soundtrack)

 Rocketry: The Nambi Effect is the soundtrack to the 2022 film of the same name written, directed and co-produced by R. Madhavan, which is based on the life of Nambi Narayanan, former scientist and aerospace engineer of the Indian Space Research Organisation, who was falsely accused of espionage.
-Madhavan also plays the titular role in the film.
 The original score for the film is composed by Sam C. S.

 The soundtrack to Rocketry featured nine tracks; two original songs composed by Tennessee-based country musicians Billy Dawson and Nate Cornell, a rendition of the devotional track "Sri Venkateswara Suprabatham", arranged and produced by Divakar Subramaniam and Sam's original score accompanying the remainder of it.
 The scoring was done for nearly two years since 2019 and was recorded at Los Angeles.
 Due to the setting of the film, in various continents, Sam wanted the score to be "completely westernised", though it had an Indian ethnicity.
 The songs which are appearing in the film as montages, were recorded by the composers themselves, for the English versions, while Aditya Rao rendered those tracks in the Indian languages.

 The Suprabhatam track was released on 17 June 2022, during the promotions of the film at Sri Venkateswara Temple in Tirupati, while the soundtrack was released on 24 June.
 The songs and background score received positive critical response.